-Gliders will either land ahead if safe to so.
-PNGC Instructors shall ensure that all pilots are briefed in the event of a real failure.
-The glider pilot will need to take the most appropriate course of action that is the safest option.
+PNGC Instructors shall ensure that all pilots briefed that in the event of a real failure that they should take the most appropriate course of action that is the safest option.

-After real launch failures, the winch cable or strops should be immediately recovered from the strip when it is safe to do so.
+After real launch failures, the winch cable or strops should be immediately recovered from the runway and strip when it is safe to do so.